Paul LePage: Personal life

 In 1971 LePage married Sharon Crabbe, whose family owned a lumber business in New Brunswick, where LePage worked as treasurer and general manager.
 After the wedding they resided in Perth-Andover, New Brunswick.
 Their two daughters were born in 1975 and 1976.
 Paul LePage and Sharon Crabbe divorced in 1980.
 Crabbe now resides in Fredericton along with her two daughters.

 LePage has two children with his second wife, Ann DeRosby, whom he married in 1984.
 Since 2002, his household has also included a young man from Jamaica, whom he calls an adopted son.
 LePage and his wife purchased a home in Boothbay on July 30, 2014, for $215,000 that they intended to live in once his term as governor had concluded.
 Just before the 2018 election to select his successor, he stated that he would move to Florida for a majority of the year and become a legal resident there in order to pay no income tax and less in property taxes.
 He also sold the Boothbay residence.
 He did return to Maine in June 2019 to take a job as a bartender at McSeagulls Restaurant in Boothbay, where Ann already had a job as a server while he was governor.
 The restaurant owner stated hiring LePage was not a publicity stunt, citing the difficulty of hiring new workers.
 LePage and Ann DeRosby have had conflicts with Florida tax authorities since they have claimed full-time residence in the state while not fulfilling the requirement to live there for the required amount of time to do so.
+After the 2022 election, LePage returned to Florida, registering to vote in Flagler County.

 He is a self-described "French Catholic" who believes in God.

-LePage revealed to radio station WLOB on January 11, 2017, that he had undergone bariatric surgery and lost 50 lb, after his doctor warned that he was at risk of diabetes if he did not lose weight.
-It was unclear whether the procedure was paid for by his state health insurance or out of pocket.
+In January 2017 LePage said that he had undergone bariatric surgery and lost 50 lb, after his doctor warned that he was at risk of diabetes if he did not lose weight.